 In IRM, an alert indicates that a parameter is outside its expected range.
 Monitoring-based alerts appear automatically in the Available alerts list, and remain until they are triaged.

-IRM displays alerts that result from a triggered Stackdriver Monitoring alerting policy.
-If you created an incident without an alert, IRM creates a corresponding alert in IRM for you, but it is not based on an underlying Stackdriver Monitoring alerting policy.
+IRM displays alerts that result from a triggered Cloud Monitoring alerting policy.
+If you created an incident without an alert, IRM creates a corresponding alert in IRM for you, but it is not based on an underlying Cloud Monitoring alerting policy.

 An alert can be associated with only one incident, but there can be multiple alerts associated with a single incident.